-(2) Notification Concerning the Mid to Long-Term Resident by the Organization of Affiliation (Article 19-17 of the Immigration Control Act)
+B. Notification concerning mid long-term residents to be given by the organization of affiliation (Article 19-17 of the Immigration Control Act)

-The affiliated public or private organization in Japan of a mid to long-term resident residing in Japan under the status of residence of "Professor," "Investor/Business Manager," "Legal/Accounting Services," "Medical Services," "Researcher," "Instructor," "Engineer," "Specialist in Humanities/International Services," "Intra-company Transferee," "Entertainer," "Skilled Labor" or "Student" (except for employers who must submit a notification to the Minister of Health, Labour and Welfare pursuant to Article 28, paragraph (1) of the Employment Countermeasures Act) is asked to notify the Minister of Justice of the commencement and termination of the acceptance of a mid to long-term resident and other matters relating to the status of acceptance by submitting written documentation describing the causes and matters specified by the Ordinance of the Ministry of Justice to the regional immigration office or by sending the documentation by post to the Residency Management Information Department of the Tokyo Regional Immigration Bureau or by submitting a notification via the Internet through use of the "Immigration Bureau's e-Notification System."
-(Chart 3)
+Public and private organizations in Japan (except for those employers who are required to notify the Minister of Health, Labour and Welfare in accordance with the provisions of paragraph (1) of Article 28 of the Employment Measures Act), which accept mid to long-term residents residing in Japan with the status of residence of "Professor", "Investor/Business Manager", "Legal/Accounting Services", "Medical Services", "Researcher", "Instructor", "Engineer", "Specialist in Humanities/ International Services", "Intra-company Transferee", "Entertainer", "Skilled Labor" or "Student", are required to endeavor to notify the Minister of Justice of the commencement and end of the acceptance of the mid to long-term resident and other matters relating to the status of acceptance.